 |Click image for larger view

-Whitbarrow Scar can be seen from Beech Hill House and this photograph was taken from one of the rooms at the front.
+Whitbarrow Scar can be seen from Beech Hill House and these photographs were taken from one of the rooms at the front or from the drive.

 Whitbarrow is an abrupt ridge of limestone which was once a bank of an ancient sea inlet with the other bank being Scout Scar, which runs parallel to it.
 The valley that runs in between the two scars is the Lyth Valley.